capactio/capact/docs/tutorial/content-creation/README.md

 confluence.install(confluence.install-input) -> confluence.config
 ```

+### Create the Interface Group manifest

-At first, you need to create an **InterfaceGroup** manifest, which groups Interfaces coresponding to some application.
+First, we need to create an **InterfaceGroup** manifest, which groups Interfaces coresponding to some application.
 Let's create a InterfaceGroup called `cap.interface.productivity.confluence`, which will group Interfaces operating on Confluence instances.
 In `och-content/interface/productivity/`, create a file called `confluence.yaml`, with the following content:

 <details>